 Here, David is asking the Burger which is a Product and “Aloo Tikki” is the specification of that burger.
 In this case, the specification is the Product Scope and to deliver this Product; someone needs to go to the David’s house.
 The work to deliver the Burger to David House is the Project Scope.

 Let us understand the basics, i.e. what are these two scope:

-PMBOK® Guide Fifth Edition defines Product Scope as:
+PMBOK® Guide Sixth Edition defines Product Scope as:

 The features and functions that characterize a product, service, or result

 For your projects, the Product Scope is the sum of all the features and functions of a product, service, or a result.
 In other words, Product Scope defines all the capabilities of a product from the User point of view.
 The Product is the end result of your project and characterizes by the Product Scope.
 Thus, the Product Scope description includes features of a product, how the product will look like using these features, and how will it work.
 Product Scope also describe the ways of measuring the product performance.

 The Product Scope in case of a service could be the actions and responsibilities of the people delivering the service.